lesbass/speedtest-stats/README.md

-Shows the log from <a href="https://github.com/lesbass/speedtest-pi">Speedtest Script</a> in a table, ordered by date and showing an average for each parameter.
+A simple .NET Core 3 application that shows the log from <a href="https://github.com/lesbass/speedtest-pi">Speedtest Script</a> in a table, ordered by date and with a footer showing the average for each parameter.